yale-redcap/yes3-exporter/README.md

 Users with project-design rights can create and modify export specifications.

-Users without project design rights can view specification and export data.
+Users without project-design rights can view specification and export data.

 Users will not have access to any exports for which they do not have both **view and export** permissions.
 This protects the data and prevents unblinding.
 For those working on earlier REDCap versions, the YES3 Exporter handling of form access permissions effectively mimic the v12 form-specific exporter permissions.